glhr/rasa_project/data/nlu.md

 - Awesome

 ## intent:bye
-- That's all, bye!
+- that's all, bye!
-- That's all for now, bye robot
+- that's all for now, bye robot
-- You suck honestly, I'm out
+- you suck honestly, I'm out
-- Thanks robot, that's it for now.
+- thanks robot, that's it for now
-- Goodbye
+- goodbye
-- Ciao
+- ciao
-- See you later
+- see you later
-- Okay we're done here.
+- okay we're done here.
-- I'm out
+- i'm out
-- Ok bye then
+- ok bye then
-- Bye stupid robot
+- bye stupid robot
+- bye
+- thank you
+- okay see you later
+- hope to see you later
+- bye for now
+- till next time
+- I must go
+- bye
+- goodbye
+- see you
+- see you soon
+- bye-bye
+- good bye
+- bye bye see you
+- bye bye see you soon
+- bye bye take care
+- I said bye
+- never mind bye
+- now bye
+- that's all goodbye
+- that's it goodbye
+- leave me alone
+- go to bed
+- goodbye for now
+- talk to you later
+- you can go now
+- get lost
+- goodbye see you later
+- alright bye
+- see ya
+- thanks bye bye
+- okay bye
+- okay thank you bye
-- Bye
+- see you tomorrow
-- Thank you!
+- ok bye

 ## intent:deny
 - That's incorrect